 Pt.
 To begin my usual mood and deportment changed: insomnia, a change in appetite and I became agitated in the face of everyday tasks.
 My usual tasks were too much for my concentration,

 Dr. to himself (the patient has more insight into herself than she realizes and has diagnosed herself with unipolar depression.
 Cognitive behavioral therapy is my first therapeutic step.)
+Rapid correct recognition of sign, object, interpretant.

 Pt.
 It seemed to me to be a result of my family moving to another state; both my daughter and husband found suitable jobs and my husband is busy with his business-he travels extensively and is away several weeks each month.